If you struggle with chronic pain and illness, you may regularly seek ways to ease symptoms to meet the challenges of everyday life.

 THC acts as an agonist at CB1 and CB2 receptors, whereas CBD is a negative allosteric modulator.
 An agonist binds to and stimulates receptors while a negative allosteric modulator alters the response of receptors to stimuli.

 Marijuana remains illegal at the federal level.
 Eighteen states have legalized cannabis for adult or recreational use.
 These states include Washington, Oregon, California, Nevada, Arizona, Montana, Michigan, Massachusetts, Colorado, Illinois, Virginia, Vermont, New Jersey, South Dakota, and Alaska.

 Hemp-based CBD products enjoy legal status at the federal level because of the passage of the 2018 Farm Bill.
 As long as your products come from hemp-derived CBD, you may travel across most state borders with them.

 If you’re dealing with pain from a chronic illness, consider the legal status of medical marijuana in your state.
 Consult a doctor to see which form of cannabis may work best for you.

 How do I qualify for medical marijuana?

-If you live in a state that has legalized medical marijuana, make an appointment with your doctor.
-You might get a medical marijuana card if you receive a diagnosis for a condition that qualifies for medical marijuana in your state.
+If you live in a state that has legalized medical marijuana, make an appointment with a state-certified cannabis doctor.
+You might receive a medical marijuana card if you have a diagnosed condition that qualifies for medical marijuana in your state.